Is He Going To Harm Her? Kourtney Kardashian Uncomfortable Bathroom Picture On Instagram As Estranged Partner Lurks In The Background

 “She got screwed over by Scott so many times in the past.
 Kourtney is still protecting herself,” a source told People.

-During the Costa Rica vacation, Scott warmed hearts when he shared a photo of his co-parent making their two-year-old son, Reign, comfortable on the chopper ride.
-‘Mom’ was the caption he gave the snap.
+During the Costa Rica vacation, Scott warmed hearts when he shared a photo of his co-parent making their 2-year-old son, Reign, comfortable on the chopper ride.
+“Mom” was the caption he gave the snap.

 A photo posted by Scott Disick (@letthelordbewithyou) on